Delightful Memories of Fishing at Lake Coleridge

 We also hoped that the lake water level was low so we didn’t have to plough through the matagouri and scrub around the shore and high water also restricted our casting.

 Boats were very rare.
 The track into the Ryton, where many boats are launched these days, was across a deeply rutted tussock area of private land.
 The present formed road came very much later.

-When the lake had been very low usually when the intake pipes to the power station were being repaired or cleaned, we have found fresh water mussels in the Boat Harbour area.
-Also an assortment of fishing gear caught on the snags when water had been at a higher level.
+When the lake had been very low usually when the intake pipes to the power station were being repaired or cleaned, we have found freshwater mussels in the Boat Harbour area.
+Also, an assortment of fishing gear caught on the snags when the water had been at a higher level.
 Over the years it has been nice to see a few crested grebes but I’m doubtful that they have been able to nest very successfully.